Elegua: Who is it? How to take care of it, history and more

 Who is Elegua?

-It is known by several names: Eshu, Elegguá, Elegbara, Esu, Exu, Legba or Bara.
-In Cuba, Brazil, even in Nigeria itself, Eleggua is a very complex Deity.
-The simplest and at the same time more complicated way to define Elegua is that an «ambiguous Orisha».
-He can be a perfect protector of human beings, as he can be a ruthless judge of their conduct.
+Elegua is known by several names: Eshu, Elegguá, Elegbara, Esu, Exu, Legba or Bara.
+In Cuba, Brazil, and even in Nigeria itself, Eleggua is a very complex deity.
+The simplest and at the same time most complicated way to define Elegua is as an "ambiguous Orisha."
+He can be a perfect protector of human beings, just as he can be an implacable judge of their behavior.

 Elegua represents light and shadows in the same proportion.
-His energy is extremely dynamic and also youthful.
-Besides being the messenger of the Deities, it is the interpreter of the language of the Orishas and of men, therefore, it is a fundamental part in the process of communication with spiritualities.
-It could be said that among its attributions is the work of improving relations between heaven and earth, as well as informing Oloddumare of the behavior of the Orishas and men, especially with regard to sacrifices.
+His energy is extremely dynamic and youthful.
+In addition to being the messenger of the deities, he is the interpreter of the language of the Orishas and men, therefore, he is a fundamental part of the process of communication with spiritualities.
+Among his duties is to improve relations between heaven and earth and inform Olodumare of the behavior of the Orishas and men, especially with respect to sacrifices.

 Due to his constant disposition for action and his ability to adapt to the evolution of the human being, Eleggua can be considered a saint who manifests himself through various social roles.
 It is also an indispensable mobilizing force to start any job.
 He is the Orisha of changes and of life, therefore, nothing happens in life without him having knowledge or participation.